Histoplasmosis is a fungal infection that usually affects the lungs.

 Not everyone who comes in contact with the fungus will develop an infection.
-Medical conditions that weaken your immune system, like HIV, can increase your chance if infection.
+Medical conditions that weaken your immune system, like HIV, cancer treatment, certain biologic therapies to treat joint and soft tissue diseases, or having an organ transplant can increase your chance of infection.

 Histoplasmosis does not generally cause symptoms.
 Symptoms that may occur include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Your body fluids and tissues may be tested.
 This can be done with:

 The immune system can often remove the fungus.
 People who do not have symptoms or those who have mild symptoms do not need treatment.